hhuang97/lispy/README.md

 A command line programming language written in python.
 Intended as a proof of concept and for educational use only.

 ## Requirements:
--Python 3
+- Python 3
--Familiarity with Linux command line tools -Superficial Lisp knowledge
+- Familiarity with Linux command line tools
+- Superficial Lisp knowledge

 ## To Run:
 1. '''git clone https://github.com/hhuang97/lispy/'''